 At the start of Tuesday's Zoning Board meeting, board member Peter Rebsch requested that he be reseated so that he can participate in the hearing of the potential development of the United Water property by the S. Hekemian Group.

-During the November 2012 meeting of the Zoning Board, Rebsch was forced to recuse himself from the remainder of the United Water Property hearings due to a conflict raised by a campaign ad that he and then Council President Howard Berner placed in the Twin Boro News while they were running on the Republican ticket for town council.
+from the remainder of the United Water Property hearings due to a conflict raised by a campaign ad that he and then Council President Howard Berner placed in the Twin Boro News while they were running on the Republican ticket for town council.